Resource material › Information We Provide › Gambling Expenditure Statistics

 Totals may differ from the sum of column entries due to rounding.

-An estimated $655 million, (31.4 per cent of total expenditure) was distributed to a variety of community purposes from gambling proceeds.
+An estimated $654 million, (equal to 29.6 per cent of total expenditure) was distributed to a variety of community purposes from gambling proceeds.

-- Approximately $201 million of Lottery Grants Board funding was distributed across a range of sectors, including sports, culture, health and community services;
+- The Lottery Grants Board distributed $182 million across a range of sectors, including sports, culture, health and community services;

-- Non-casino gaming machine clubs raised an estimated $50 million for own purposes; and,
+- Non-casino gaming machine clubs raised an estimated $49 million for club purposes; and,

 *You need Adobe Reader installed on your computer to view these files.
 If you are unable to open the files we recommend you get the latest version of Adobe Reader.
 You can download and install Acrobat Reader for free from the Adobe website.